 In fact, your BOB could make you a target and put your life at risk!
 Imagine the chaos which will ensue after major disaster.
 When the starving, thirsty, desperate masses see you fleeing with a big pack of supplies on your back, they are going to come after you.
 In this situation, you’re probably better off not having packed a Bug Out Bag than making yourself a target.

 I want to point out that none of us knows what will happen when SHTF.
-We can only make educated guesses based on human nature and past disasters.
+We can only make educated guesses based on human nature and studies of past disasters.
 I’ve thought a lot about this and here are some of the strategies I will employ to make sure my Bug Out Bag doesn’t get stolen when SHTF.

 1. Flee Early